gavendanoc/programmingLanguages/README.md

 #### How to use ?
 This repo uses a python library called `unittest`, which allows testing as a command line tool.

-Examples
+##### Examples

-For checking all test
+For checking all test:
 ```shell
 $ cd lexicalAnalyzer
 $ python3 -m unittest
 ```

-For checking a single set of tests, for example characters
+For checking a single set of tests, in this case characters:
 ```shell
 $ cd lexicalAnalyzer
 $ python3 -m unittest tests.testCharacters